-Types That Can Be Painted
+Types of Roofs That Can Be Painted

-How Big is Your Roof?
+How Big Is Your Roof?

+For a house measuring 30 by 50 feet (on the ground), you have approximately 15 ground-level roofing squares.
 Translating this to a roof-level figure will give you 20 squares of roofing shingles.
 The number is bigger because of the roof pitch, or slope.
-Twenty squares is 2,000 square feet of roofing shingles you need to paint.
+Twenty squares are 2,000 square feet of roofing shingles you need to paint.

-Which Paint to Choose?
+Which Paint Should You Choose?

 Calculating Quantity and Price of Materials

 Let's go with that 2,000 square foot calculation we provided earlier.
 For the Henry paint, you would need to apply about 14 gallons, which would cost you in the range of $1,000 for one application.

 There are mixed opinions on whether painting your roof white will save energy and money.
 White roofs reflect heat and cool homes in the summer but in the winter they drive up heating bills, which is not helpful for homes in northern climates.
 Thus, solar panels that create energy are the preferable option.
 There is accumulating worldwide evidence in support of white roofs.
 Keith Oleson of the National Center for Atmospheric Research in Boulder claims that if every roof in large cities around the world was painted white, thereby raising their reflectivity, it would limit the urban heat island effect by a third.
 Thus, white roofs have more of an advantage in warmer climates and should factor into your decision.